 What can this analysis tell us about current rates of social security payments?
 The high rates of stress amongst Parenting Payment should raise concerns about the levels of Parenting Payment, particularly the Single rate, and raise concerns about the level of family payments - at least for those on the maximum rates of those payments.
-The rates of stress for all working age payments are well above the rest of the population and are an indication that many people receiving these payments face significant financial barriers.12 necessarily provide an accurate guide to financial well-being and financial stress.
+The rates of stress for all working age payments are well above the rest of the population and are an indication that many people receiving these payments face significant financial barriers.

+This is perhaps a good example of where comparisons of income alone do not necessarily provide an accurate guide to financial well-being and financial stress.
 Parenting Payment Single has a rate of payment well above JobSeeker (\$989 per fortnight compared to \$758 per fortnight) and about \$108 per fortnight lower than the Age Pension (and DSP) at \$1096.70 including supplements.